Sunday, November 23, 2025

 Heading into the finish

 My finish time was 3:58 and change.
-It felt a whole lot better had I run the first half slowly and the second half faster.
+It would have felt a whole lot better had I run the first half slowly and the second half faster.
 But we don't usually know our best starting pace, do we?
 How much better might I have run had I not done Columbus two weeks earlier?
 We'll never know.

 I still have to reiterate that this is one of my all-time fav races.